sagarghai/sagarghai.github.io/books/_posts/2018-03-15-The-Spy-by-Paulo-Coelho.md

 ---
 layout: post
-title: "The Spy by Paolo Coehlo"
+title: "The Spy by Paolo Coelho"
 date: 2018-03-15
 description: This is not one of the philosophical geniuses, yet it takes you on a worldly wise journey of sorts.
 ---